α-Cygnid meteor shower

 2017 Aug 20

 Dominic Ford – originally published on In-The-Sky.org

 The maximum rate of meteors expected to be visible from a dark location is around 5 per hour (ZHR).
-The Moon will be 8 days old at the time of peak activity, and so will present significant interference in the early evening sky.
+The Moon will be 29 days old at the time of peak activity, and so will present minimal interference.

 To see the most meteors, the best place to look is not directly at the radiant itself, but at any dark patch of sky which is around 30–40° away from it.
 It is at a distance of around this distance from the radiant that meteors will show reasonably long trails without being too spread out.